+'''

-''' int iauTttai(double tt1, double tt2, double tai1, double tai2)
+int iauTttai(double tt1, double tt2, double tai1, double tai2)

+11

+.

-Time scale transformation: Terrestrial Time, TT, to International tt1,tt2 double TT as a 2-part Julian Date tt1+tt2 is Julian Date, apportioned in any convenient way between and tt2 is the fraction of a day.
+Time scale transformation: Terrestrial Time, TT, to International tt1,tt2 double TT as a 2-part Julian Date tail,tai2 double TAI as a 2-part Julian Date ttl+tt2 is Julian Date, apportioned in any convenient way between and tt2 is the fraction of a day.
 The returned tai1,tai2 follow